Killian2606/ha-docker-swarm-traefik/README.md

 ---

-## 🐳 Step 1 — Initialize the Docker Swarm Cluster
+## 🐳 Initialize the Docker Swarm Cluster

 On the **main manager node**, run: